 SECTION 5.
 NUMBER OF MEMBERS

-There is no limit on the number of members the corporation may admit.
+There is no limit on the number of Members the corporation may admit.

 SECTION 6.
 MEMBERSHIP BOOK

-The corporation shall keep a membership book containing the name and address of each member.
-Termination of the membership of any member shall be recorded I the book, together with the date of termination of such membership.
+The corporation shall keep a Membership book containing the name and contact information of each member.
+Termination of the Membership of any Member shall be recorded I the book, together with the date of termination of such Membership.
 Such book shall be kept at the corporation's principal office.

 SECTION 7.
 NONLIABILITY OF MEMBERS

-A member of this corporation is not, as such, personally liable for the debts, liabilities, or obligations of the corporation.
+A Member of this corporation is not, as such, personally liable for the debts, liabilities, or obligations of the corporation.

 SECTION 8.
 NON-TRANSFERABILITY OF MEMBERSHIPS

-No member may transfer a membership or any right arising therefrom.
-All rights of membership cease upon the member's death.
+No Member may transfer a Membership or any right arising therefrom.
+All rights of Membership cease upon the member's death.

 SECTION 9.
 TERMINATION OF MEMBERSHIP

-The membership of a member shall terminate upon the occurrence of any of the following events:
+The Membership of a Member shall terminate upon the occurrence of any of the following events:

-Upon his or her notice of such termination delivered to the President or Secretary of the corporation personally or by mail, such membership to terminate upon the date of delivery of the notice or date of deposit in the mail.
+Upon his or her notice of such termination delivered to the President or Secretary of the corporation personally by mail or email, such Membership to terminate upon the date of delivery of the notice.

-If this corporation has provided for the payment of dues by members, upon a failure to renew his or her membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or mailed to such member by the Secretary of the corporation.
-A member may avoid such termination by paying the amount of delinquent dues within a thirty (30) day period following the member's receipt of the written notification of delinquency.
+If this corporation has provided for the payment of dues by Members, upon a failure to renew his or her Membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or mailed to such Member by the Secretary of the corporation.
+A Member may avoid such termination by paying the amount of delinquent dues within a thirty (30) day period following the Member's receipt of the written notification of delinquency.

-After providing the member with reasonable written notice and an opportunity to be heard either orally or in writing, upon a determination by the Board of Directors that the member has engaged in conduct materially and seriously prejudicial to the interests or purposes of the corporation.
+After providing the Member with reasonable written notice and an opportunity to be heard either orally or in writing, upon a determination by the Board of Directors that the Member has engaged in conduct materially and seriously prejudicial to the interests or purposes of the corporation.
 Any person expelled from the corporation shall receive a refund of dues already paid for the current dues period.

-All rights of the member in the corporation shall cease on termination of membership as herein provided.
+All rights of the Member in the corporation shall cease on termination of Membership as herein provided.

 ARTICLE 12